geersch/bootstrap-progressbar/README.md

 * Orange (bar-warning)
 * Red (bar-danger)

 The progressbar consists out of three zones.
 Safe, warning and danger.
-The safe zone is displayed using the green color, the warning zone is orange and the danger zone is red.
+The safe zone is displayed in green, the warning zone in orange and red is used for the danger zone.

 By default the following percentages are used for the zones: